-The history of HP is about more than tracing the evolution of the company that Dave Hewlett and Bill Packard founded, 80 years ago, in their iconic garage in Palo Alto, California.
+The history of HP is about more than tracing the evolution of the company that Bill Hewlett and Dave Packard founded, 80 years ago, in their iconic garage in Palo Alto, California.
 Though not much more than a backyard shed, the Addison Avenue site is a Silicon Valley landmark that remains a symbol of the entrepreneurial dream that not only inspired this website, but is fundamental to the company’s ethos and culture.

 HP’s history is rich, and so are its archives.
 From groundbreaking products that launched entirely new industries, like the inkjet printer, to personal correspondence between founders Bill and Dave and early records of some of the first corporate sustainability initiatives, HP’s long legacy of innovation is something to be celebrated.